MadMod Computing Phone: (203) 748-2960 (Danbury, CT)

 Hardware Considerations Notebook Computer:

-• 80GB Hard Disk Drive (bigger drives for graphics applications)
+• 160GB Hard Disk Drive (bigger drives for graphics applications) or 16GB Flash Drives

 • CD-RW/DVD-ROM